emfcamp/badge-2024-documentation/docs/tildagon-apps/patterns.md

 > [!WARNING]
 > **Important Casing Discrepancy:**
 > Currently, Tildagon OS has a casing mismatch in how patterns are handled.
 The **App Store** (UI catalog) looks for `__Pattern_Export__` (capital `P` and capital `E`) to discover the app, while the **PatternDisplay** engine looks for `__pattern_export__` (all lowercase) to run it.
 You **must** export your pattern class under both names (as shown above) to ensure the pattern is both visible and executable.

-> [!TIP]
-> **Brightness is handled automatically:**
-> You do not need to read the user's pattern brightness setting or scale your RGB values.
-The `PatternDisplay` engine automatically scales all colours returned by `next()` using the global brightness configuration.
-Always return your colours at their full intended brightness (0-255).

 ---